NguyenChiCong2002/knowledge-it-backend/Topic 1 . Network/readme.md

 #### 1.1 What is HTTP ?

-- HTTP (Hypertext Transfer Protocol) is the foundation of data communication on the web.
-It's a protocol used for transferring hypertext requests and information on the internet.
-It allows web browsers and servers to communicate by exchanging requests and responses.
+- HTTP is a method for encoding and transporting information between a client (such as a web browser) and a web server.
+HTTP is the primary protocol for transmission of information across the internet.

 #### 1.2 How Does HTTP Work?

+#### Step-by-Step Process:

-- Client Request: When you enter a URL into your browser, the browser sends an HTTP request to the server where the website is hosted.
+1. **Client Request:** When you enter a URL into your browser, the browser sends an HTTP request to the server where the website is hosted.

 - Server Response: The server processes the request and sends back an HTTP response.
 This response typically includes the requested web page, along with other resources like images, stylesheets, or scripts.